wacncontent/CustomizeTool/removeCommentOutput/articles/active-directory/active-directory-devquickstarts-ios.md

 [AZURE.INCLUDE [active-directory-devguide](../includes/active-directory-devguide.md)]

 Azure AD provides the Active Directory Authentication Library, or ADAL, for iOS clients that need to access protected resources.
-ADAL’s sole purpose in life is to make it easy for your app to get access tokens.
-To demonstrate just how easy it is, here we’ll build a Objective C To-Do List application that:
+ADAL's sole purpose in life is to make it easy for your app to get access tokens.
+To demonstrate just how easy it is, here we'll build a Objective C To-Do List application that:

 -	Gets access tokens for calling the Azure AD Graph API using the [OAuth 2.0 authentication protocol](https://msdn.microsoft.com/zh-cn/library/azure/dn645545.aspx).
 -	Searches a directory for users with a given alias.

-To build the complete working application, you’ll need to:
+To build the complete working application, you'll need to:

 2. Register your application with Azure AD.
 3. Install & Configure ADAL.